seanwestfall/templatehaskell/draft2.md

    ```
  * Custom "quasi-quotations", have the form `["quoter"| ... |]`.
 The "quoter" can be anything except e, d, t, and p, and the token cannot contain spaces.
 Though, all GHC is doing is determing which parser to use based on the context within the oxford brackets.

+   Quasi-quotations are a big second part to meta-programming.
+They're essentially what makes it possible to write DSLs.
+I'm not going to cover it here since this guide is pretty long as it is, but if you're interested, there are many guides to using quasi-quotations, find them [here](https://www.cs.drexel.edu/~mainland/publications/mainland07quasiquoting.pdf), [here](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/template-haskell.html#th-quasiquotation), and [here] (https://www.fpcomplete.com/user/marcin/quasiquotation-101)(this one assumes you're familar with Parsec parsing).

 An important restriction on Template Haskell to remember is _when inside a splice you can only call functions defined in imported modules, not functions defined elsewhere in the same module._ Quotations and splice have to be defined in separate modules, otherwise you'll see this error:
 ```bash
 GHC stage restriction: